aaaronhsu/cowsino/README.md

 # cowsino
 Aaron Hsu & Eliza Knapp (Period 5)

+---

 ## Description of Project
-Cowsino is a casino where cows can log into a server to gamble *currency*
+Cowsino is a casino where users can log into a server to gamble *currency* by playing simple text-based chance games.
+User data (username, password, balance) is stored in a file system and multiple users can interact with the cowsino at a time.

+---

 ## UI

+### Interface
 On client connect, the user will be prompted to either log in or create an account.
-After a user sucessfully logs in (by entering a valid username and corresponding password), they will be able to spend their *currency* to play an assortment of text-based chance games that can earn them *currency*.
+After a user sucessfully logs in (by entering a valid username and corresponding password stored in a file system), they will be able to spend their *currency* to play an assortment of text-based chance games that can earn them *currency*.
 When the user disconnects, the amount of *currency* they own is updated in the server.

+### List of commands that can be run:
+- `login <username> <password>`: Logs in a user with the given username and password.
+- `create <username> <password>`: Creates a new user with the given username and password.
+- `balance`: Displays the current balance of the user.
+- `play flip <amount> <heads/tails>`: Plays a coinflip game, betting the given amount of *currency* on the given side of the coin.
+- `exit`: Exits the program.
+- `help`: Displays a list of commands that can be run.

+---

 ## Technical Design

+### Topics
-- Allocating memory (to create structs that store user data)
+- **Allocating memory**: To create structs that store user data and store the game data.
-- Working with files (user data will be stored in files)
+- **Working with files** User data will be stored in files as structs.
-- Finding information about files (user data wil be fetched from files on user connect)
+- **Finding information about files** User data wil be fetched from files on user connect/disconnect.

-- Processes
-- Pipes
-- Sockets
+- **Processes** Forking processes to have multiple clients connect at a time.
+- **Semaphores** Ensure that a client isn't logged into the server through multiple terminals at the same time.
+- **Pipes** To communicate between the server and the client.
+- **Sockets** If we decide to implement multiplayer games.

+### Data Structures/Methods
+- User struct: (char * username, char * password, int balance)
+- We will be building off of assignments 22/23 to establish client/server communication (3 step handshake, forking processes, and pipes)

+### Project Breakdown
+- **Aaron**: Parse user input and execute commands with parameters.
+Implement game logic and modify variables that relate to the game.
+- **Eliza**: Create structs and store/retrieve user data from files.

+## Project Timeline (due 1/21)
+- 1/13: Start with previous assignment.
+- 1/14: Parse user input (serverside) and run (empty) functions with parameters.
+Store user data locally within the program.
+- 1/17: Implement user struct and login system (by reading/writing to files).
+Create a coinflip game.
+- 1/20: MVP (current description of the project)

+- 1/21: Semaphores to make sure that a client isn't logged into the server through multiple terminals at the same time.

+We can add more complex games to the server if we have extra time.